TakahitoSakuma/raycast-gemini-translate/README.md

   * `Cmd + Shift + S`: Summarize in Japanese
 3. The result will be displayed in the Raycast window.

-## Screenshots

-Please refer to the screenshots available in the Raycast Store listing for a visual overview of the extension's features and how it works.

 ---